MahdiAll99/MEDimage/README.md

   * [6.
 Statement](#6-statement)

 ## 1. Introduction
-*MEdimage* is Python package for extracting features from medical images.
-It gives you the ability to process and filter images and compute all types of radiomics features.
-This package is standarised with the [IBSI](https://theibsi.github.io/).
+*MEdimage* is a Python package for processing and extracting features from medical images.
+It gives you the ability to process and filter images and compute all types of radiomic features.
+This package has been standarised with the [IBSI](https://theibsi.github.io/) norms.

 ## 2. Installation